-NOTE: The Glidepath Indicator is only shown for aircraft with GIA 63W Integrated Avionics Units when SBAS is available.
+NOTE: The Glidepath Indicator is only available on GPS approaches supporting SBAS vertical guidance when SBAS is available.

 The Vertical Deviation Indicator (VDI) is a magenta chevron indicating the baro-VNV vertical deviation when Vertical Navigation (VNV) is being used.
 The VDI appears in conjunction with the "TOD within 1 minute" alert.
 The VDI is removed from the display if vertical deviation becomes invalid.
 See the Flight Management Section for details on VNV features, and refer to Section 2.2, Supplemental Flight Data, for more information about VNV indications on the PFD.